RenderKit/ospray/README.md

 the contrast in the final images is low (for example, the corners of a white room would hardly be discernible).

+If present, the color component of [geometries](#geometries) is also used for the diffuse color `Kd` and the alpha component is also used for the opacity `d`.

 Note that currently only the path tracer implements colored transparency with `Tf`.